 I think it’s great that people are enjoying cooking.
 But that gives a wrong image of what the country is about.
 You should be focusing on people that have cooked at the stall for 30 years, and produce an amazing laksa.
 Focus on that.

+Were you a judge for the shows?
 I was on ‘Top Chef Indonesia’.
 And none of the kids could cook their own food.
 They were cooking Western food.
 Because they want jobs in hotels where the biggest salary is.
 So unfortunately, their food knowledge and culture is completely gone.
 And that’s why you get this fusion kind of thing now.
 Great, but you have to understand the culture and the ingredients first.
 Malaysian chefs do it better.
 The more Chinese chefs in Penang cook in a medicinal way, not for food porn or whatever it is.
 Thirty years ago, people cooked according to your health.
 If you were sick, panas dalam, they had household remedies for it, and they would cook that, whether it’s black chicken or ginseng.

+What is the one Indonesian dish that Malaysians should know more of?
 Hmm.
 People always argue about the rendang, and the rojak is quite interesting.
 You have so many different versions.
 It’s like the rendang; you have the rendang with rempah, curry leaf, the black rendang that is more Padang-style, with coconut, and then you have the Malay one, with more chilli, and it all depends.
 Those two are probably the most indicative dishes that are regionally used throughout Malaysia, Indonesia and Singapore.
 If you understand what is in them, then you probably understand what Malaysian food is all about.